Trump's potential liability for Capitol riot faces major test in court – KION546

 By Katelyn Polantz, CNN Reporter, Crime and Justice

-A federal judge in Washington, DC, is considering for the first time whether former President Donald Trump is immune from liability related to his supporters attacking the US Capitol on January 6, 2021.
+A federal judge in Washington, DC, questioned former President Donald Trump‘s actions during his speech on January 6, 2021, as he considers for the first time whether Trump is immune from liability related to his supporters attacking the US Capitol.

+During a court hearing Monday, Judge Amit Mehta pointed out repeatedly that Trump on January 6 asked the crowd to march to the Capitol, but that he didn’t speak up for two hours asking people to stop the violence.

+“The words are hard to walk back,” Mehta said.
+“You have an almost two-hour window where the President does not say, ‘Stop, get out of the Capitol.
+This is not what I wanted you to do.'”

 It is the first major test of whether civil litigation is a viable route to holding Trump accountable for the violence toward Congress, after he was acquitted by the Senate in his second impeachment trial last February.

+If Trump’s call to action at the rally was misinterpreted by the crowd, and they still became violent, “Wouldn’t somebody who’s a reasonable person say, ‘That’s not what I meant?'”
+Mehta asked a lawyer arguing against the insurrection lawsuits.
+The judge pointed out that even Donald Trump Jr., another defendant in court Monday, texted the White House chief of staff before Trump spoke up, asking for the President to condemn the violence.

+Trump and his close supporters say they’re protected by the First Amendment, that Trump and others were speaking on January 6 as public officials and that they weren’t agreeing to be part of a conspiracy with the violent crowd under the law.

-A lawyer for Trump, Jesse Binnall, argued that everything Trump said while President — including on January 6 as well as in a call to Georgia officials asking them to “find” votes in early 2021 and at campaign rallies — is protected from any lawsuits, because it was all part of his official actions as President.
+Trump’s lawyer, Jesse Binnall, has argued everything Trump said while serving as President should be immune from liability — including on January 6 as well as in a call to Georgia officials asking them to “find” votes in early 2021 and at campaign rallies — and is protected from any lawsuits, because it was all part of his official actions as President.

+Binnall also argued that Trump encouraged the crowd to act “peacefully and patriotically.”

 “You would have me ignore what [Trump] said in its entirety?”
 Mehta asked minutes into the hearing.
 The judge pointed to a Supreme Court case related to the Johnson and Nixon administrations that established the parameters of presidential immunity.